Cognoscan/condense_db/spec.md

 ### Timestamps ###
 The timestamp type (-1) is supported, with caveats.
 Timestamps specifically use UTC time, as seconds elapsed since 1970-01-01T00:00:00Z.
-How leap seconds are handled is not defined, but it is hoped that one two methods will be used:
+How leap seconds are handled is not defined, but it is hoped that one of two methods will be used:

 - Leap seconds will be "smeared" out by skewing the clock over a 24-hour period, centered around the leap second time.
 No special handling is required.